 Amendment to Partnership Agreement.
-Immediately upon closing of the offerings, we will amend our partnership agreement to provide that our general partner may be removed by the vote of the holders of at least 58% of our outstanding common units and subordinated units, excluding the common units and subordinated units held by affiliates of our general partner.
-We will also amend our partnership agreement to provide that the election of a successor general partner upon any such removal be approved by the holders of a majority of the common units, excluding the common units held by affiliates of our general partner.
+Immediately upon closing of the offerings, we will amend our partnership agreement to provide that our general partner may be removed by the vote of the holders of at least 58% of our outstanding common units and subordinated units, excluding the common units and subordinated units, excluding the common units and our partnership agreement to provide that the election of a successor general partner upon any such removal be approved by the holders of a majority of the common units, excluding the common units held by affiliates of our general partner.